-236 Within one month of the approval of this Agreement by Fair Work Australia, Monitoring Committee

-197 The University will maintain a Workload Monitoring Committee will be established for the purposes of overseeing and supporting the implementation and monitoring of clauses 220182 to 235 186.
-The membership of the Workload Monitoring Committee will be four nominees of the University, including the Provost, a Dean, a Head of School and a Senior Faculty Administrative Manager, and four nominees of the NTEU.

-237198 The role of the Workload Monitoring Committee is to:

-- (a) monitor the operation of each workload allocation policy and review each policy on an annual basis to ensure that the provisions of this clause are observed; and - (b) ensure-that each workload allocation policy provides a reasonable basis for determining comparison of workload quantum across the University.

-238199 The Workload Monitoring Committee will meet at least six times each year or as otherwise agreed by the Workload Monitoring Committee.
+- Within one month of the approval of this Agreement by Fair Work Australia, a Workload Monitoring Committee will be established for the purposes of overseeing and supporting the implementation and monitoring of this clause.
+The membership of the Workload Monitoring Committee will be four nominees of the University, including the Provost, a Dean, a Head of School and a Senior Faculty Administrative Manager, and four nominees of the NTEU. - 237 The role of the Workload Monitoring Committee is to: - (a) monitor the operation of each workload allocation policy and review each policy on an annual basis to ensure that the provisions of this clause are observed; - (b) ensure that each workload allocation policy provides a reasonable basis for determining comparison of workload quantum across the University. - The Workload Monitoring Committee will meet at least six times each year or as otherwise agreed by the Workload Monitoring Committee.